daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

-Cached `Long` is the only scenario with lower memory than Immutable Arrays assuming JVM pointer compression is enabled.
-However, the majority of `Long` values are outside the tiny cache range and `Long` is chosen when anticipating larger values.
-When using `Long` to store salaries in cents, only salaries up to $1.27 can be cached making the cache useless.
+Storing cached `Long` values is the only scenario that uses less memory than Immutable arrays assuming JVM pointer compression is enabled.
+However, most `Long` values are outside the tiny cache range since `Long` is chosen when anticipating larger values.
+For example, using `Long` to store salaries in cents, only salaries up to $1.27 are cached making the cache useless.

 ### Memory Layout